 Natural Remedies for Nonalcoholic Fatty Liver Disease

-Those with NAFLD need to lose weight in order to lower levels of fat in the liver, and they are often put on several medications in order to lower lipid levels, manage insulin and decrease the amount of liver inflammation.
-If you are suffering from fatty liver disease, there are several natural remedies you can use to help cleanse your liver.
+First, those with NAFLD need to lose weight in order to lower levels of fat in the liver.
+But not everyone with fatty liver disease is overweight!
+In addition to weight management, they may be told that the need several medications in order to lower lipid levels, manage insulin, and decrease the amount of liver inflammation.
+But if you are suffering from fatty liver disease, there are several natural remedies you can use to help cleanse your liver.

 1. Ginger Root

 It’s a fact – foods high in fiber help support a healthy digestive tract while eliminating toxins from the body.
 Adding shredded ginger to salads and stir-fries and smoothies will give you that fiber bump.
 But that’s not all ginger offers!
 For example, recent research shows that using ginger daily will reduce inflammation and improve liver enzyme markers, as well as improve insulin sensitivity.
 All movements in the right direction.
 Here is a simple way to make ginger part of your day: ginger tea.

 2. Milk Thistle

 Milk thistle works to detox the body and help rebuild liver cells.
 It removes toxins that are processed through the liver, and one compound, in particular, even has the power to improve mortality in patients with liver failure.
 In fact, one review sites milk thistle as beneficial, stating that its hepatoprotective action in patients with NAFLD are numerous.